 Biography and education

-In 2021, Dr. Strewart taught the first higher education class on audio social media (i.e., Clubhouse and Twitter Spaces), and in 2022, taught the first university class in Canada to be taught completely inside virtual reality.
-At SJMC, she teaches MC 5323 (Cultural Industries of Virtual Reality), MC 4328 (Digital Media Innovation Capstone), MC 3116 (AI Communicators for Culture Industries), and MC 4326 (Advanced Social Media & Analytics).
-Social Media Shows for MC4326 are currently livestreaming to LinkedIn, Twitch, and YouTube.
+Within the Digital Media Innovation program at SJMC, Dr. Stewart teaches MC 5323 (Cultural Industries of Virtual Reality), MC 4328 (Digital Media Innovation Capstone), MC 3116 (AI Communicators for Culture Industries), and MC 4326 (Advanced Social Media & Analytics).
+Social Media Shows for MC 4326 are currently livestreamed to LinkedIn, Twitch, and YouTube.

 Dr. Stewart's Office: 306 OM